zehua-jerry-yu/RollingStatistics/README.md

 ## Future Updates

-The implementation uses two layers of inheritance and some virtual functions, and virtual functions are known to be pretty slow, I will start optimizing this and other parts of the code when I have time.
+(1) Optimize virtual functions.

-Meanwhile I will implement multiple windows (of different lengths) in `RollingMomentStatistics`, and some two-sample t-tests.
+(2) Implement support for multiple windows in `RollingMomentStatistics`, and some two-sample t-tests.

+(3) May switch to use order statistics tree from `libstdc++` for O(logm) order statistics operation and rank operation.
+Currently Fenwick Tree is preferred due to its lightweight.